Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 Then we configure 3 similar data nodes, `users_data_cfg`, `retail_data_cfg`, and `wholesale_data_cfg` in lines 16-33,
 by using the `Config.configure_data_node_from()^` method with `product_data_cfg` as the source configuration, only changing the table name and the scope of the new data nodes.

+## Amazon Web Service S3 Object
+A `S3ObjectDataNode^` is a specific data node used to model data stored in a S3 bucket.
+To add a new *S3Object* data node configuration, the `Config.configure_s3_object_data_node()^` method can be used.
+In addition to the generic parameters described in the [Data node configuration](data-node-config.md) section, multiple parameters can be provided.

 [:material-arrow-right: The next section introduces the task configuration](task-config.md).